Manishearth/manishearth.github.io/source/_posts/2016-12-02-reflections-on-rusting-trust.markdown

 A couple of things we could do are:

  - Work on an alternate Rust compiler (in Rust or otherwise).
-For a pair of self-hosted compilers, there's a technique called "Diverse Double-Compiling" wherein you choose an arbitrary sequence of compilers (something like "`gcc` followed by 3x `clang` followed by `gcc`" followed by `clang`), and compile each compiler with the output of the previous one.
+For a pair of self-hosted compilers, there's a technique called ["Diverse Double-Compiling"][ddc] wherein you choose an arbitrary sequence of compilers (something like "`gcc` followed by 3x `clang` followed by `gcc`" followed by `clang`), and compile each compiler with the output of the previous one.
 Difficulty of writing a backdoor that can survive this process grows exponentially.
  - Try compiling rustc from its ocaml roots, and package up the process into a shell script so that you have reproducible trustworthy rustc builds.
  - Make rustc builds deterministic, which means that a known-trustworthy rustc build can be compared against a suspect one to figure out if it has been tampered with.